groff_ms(7) — Linux manual page

 accommodate the heading and this number of lines of paragraph

-text, a page break is forced before the heading is printed.
+text, ms forces a page break before setting the heading.
 Any

 display macro call or tbl, pic, or eqn region between the heading